 Krafft-Ebing and Moll were at the forefront of this shift in perspective.
 They moved away from considering deviant sexuality as a symptom of underlying mental disorders and instead viewed it as an integral and continuous aspect of human sexuality.
 Their writings laid the foundation for our modern understanding of human sexuality, predating similar views expressed by Sigmund Freud and others.

-Sexuality was recognized as a fundamental human force contributing significantly to happiness and restreined by morality.
+Sexuality was recognised as a fundamental human force contributing significantly to happiness and restrained by morality.
 Krafft-Ebing occupies a pivotal role in the societal discourse on sexuality during the latter half of the 19th century.

 In the introduction to his clinical-forensic study, Krafft-Ebing acknowledged the profound influence of sexual sensations as the foundation for the development of social emotions.
-He emphasized the societal responsibility of his medical practice, stating, “Few people fully realize the immense influence that sexual life gains on feelings, thoughts, and actions in individual and social existence.”
+He emphasised the societal responsibility of his medical practice, stating, “Few people fully realise the immense influence that sexual life gains on feelings, thoughts, and actions in individual and social existence.”

 At that time sexual abnormalities, among them homesexuality, were seen as “malformations” and defined as cerebral functional disorders following the degeneration theory.

 As a professor of psychiatry at the universities of Graz and Vienna, he achieved worldwide fame with his book, “Psychopathia Sexualis,” first published in 1886.
-This seminal work solidified him as a pioneer in modern sexual science.
-This groundbreaking work opposed the moralistic attitudes of the Victorian era , where such topics were rarely discussed openly.
+This groundbreaking work opposed the moralistic attitudes of the Victorian era, where such topics were rarely discussed openly.

-Krafft-Ebing categorized sexual perversions more narrowly as “parasthesias,” and in all editions of “Psychopathia Sexualis,” homosexuality, referred to as “contrary sexual sensation,” occupied a central position.
+Krafft-Ebing categorised sexual perversions more narrowly as “paraesthesia’s,” and in all editions of “Psychopathia Sexualis,” homosexuality, referred to as “contrary sexual sensation,” occupied a central position.
 It was acknowledged that homosexuality could coexist with love and intellect but was considered a “malformation.”

-Krafft-Ebing recognized the tragic complexity of this condition as a human affliction and advocated for a respectful approach, which was remarkable for the time.
+Krafft-Ebing recognised the tragic complexity of this condition as a human affliction and advocated for a respectful approach, which was remarkable for the time.

 Krafft-Ebbing and Sigmund Freud

-At the behinning of his career Sigmund Freud faced financial constraints, leading him to accept a position as the head of paediatric neurology at the first public Children’s Hospital in Vienna under Max Kassowitz’s leadership in 1886.
+At the beginning of his career, Sigmund Freud faced financial constraints, leading him to accept a position as the head of paediatric neurology at the first public Children’s Hospital in Vienna under Max Kassowitz’s leadership in 1886.
 He held this position until 1896 while also maintaining a private practice.

 During this period, Krafft-Ebing moved to Vienna and became a professor in 1889, taking over the I. Psychiatric Clinic and, in 1892, the II.
 Psychiatric Clinic, succeeding Freud’s academic mentor, Theodor Meynert.